farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_05_Lab5_Ex4_Retention_Tags_Policies.md

 # Learning Path 5 - Lab 5 - Exercise 4 - Configure Retention Tags and Policies

 In this exercise, you will implement archiving with MRM retention tags.
-You will then configure retention tags and policies through two different ways - first, through the Exchange Admin Center, and second, through the Microsoft 365 Compliance Center.
+You will then configure retention tags and policies through the Microsoft Purview portal.

 ### Task 1 – Activate In-Place Archiving

-In this next phase of your Adatum pilot project, you will access the Microsoft 365 Compliance Center to activate Holly Dickson’s archive mailbox.
+In this next phase of your Adatum pilot project, you will access the Microsoft Purview portal to activate Holly Dickson’s archive mailbox.

 1. You should still be logged into LON-CL1 as the **Admin** and into **Microsoft 365** as Holly Dickson.

-2. In Microsoft Edge, in the **Microsoft 365 admin center**, under the **Admin centers** group, select **Compliance** to open the Microsoft 365 Compliance center.
+2. In Microsoft Edge, in the **Microsoft 365 admin center**, under the **Admin centers** group, select **Compliance** to open the Microsoft Purview portal.

-3. In the **Microsoft 365 Compliance** center, in the left-hand navigation pane, select **Information governance**.
+3. In the **Microsoft Purview** portal, in the left-hand navigation pane, select **Data lifecycle management** to expand the group, and then select **Microsoft 365**.

-4. On the **Information governance** page, the **Labels** tab appears by default.
+4. On the **Data lifecycle management** page, the **Overview** tab appears by default.
 In the list of tabs along the top of the page, select **Archive**.

-4. On the **Archive** page, note that the archive mailboxes for all users other than Holly Dickson have a status of **Enabled**.
+5. On the **Archive** tab, note that the archive mailboxes for all users other than Holly Dickson have a status of **Enabled**.
 These archive mailboxes were enabled when the VM lab environment was built for this training course and these users were preconfigured in the tenant.
-However, since you added Holly's user account in one of the first labs at the start of this course, her archive mailbox is **Disabled** by default.
+However, since you added Holly's user account in one of the first labs at the start of this course, her archive mailbox is **Disabled** by default. <br/>

-5. To enable Holly’s archive mailbox, select the check box next to **Holly Dickson** in the user list and then select **Enable Archive** in the menu bar that appears above the list of users.
+	To enable Holly’s archive mailbox, select the check box next to **Holly Dickson** in the user list and then select **Enable Archive** in the menu bar that appears above the list of users.

 6. In the **Warning** dialog box that appears, select **Enable** to confirm this action.

+7. If necessary, select the **Refresh** icon on the menu bar above the list of users.
+Holly's archive mailbox should now be **Enabled**.

-7. In your Microsoft Edge browser, leave the Microsoft 365 Compliance Center tab open as you will use it in a later task in this lab.
+8. In your Microsoft Edge browser, leave the Microsoft Purview tab open as you will use it in a later task in this lab.

-### Task 2 – Create an MRM retention tag and policy in the Classic Exchange Admin Center
+### Task 2 – Create a retention policy with multiple retention tags for two users

-As part of your pilot project for Adatum, you will configure MRM retention through the Exchange Admin Center by creating an MRM retention tag and then adding it to a new MRM retention policy.
+As part of your pilot project for Adatum, you will configure MRM retention through the Microsoft Purview portal by creating a retention tag and then adding it to a new retention policy.
 You will also assign several default tags to the policy as well.
 You will then assign this retention policy to Joni Sherman and Lynne Robbins’ mailboxes.

-1. On LON-CL1, open a new tab on your Edge browser and go to **https://outlook.office365.com/ecp/**.
+1. On LON-CL1, your Microsoft Edge browser should still have the Microsoft Purview portal open from the prior task.

-2. In the **Classic Exchange admin center**, in the left-hand navigation pane, select **compliance management**.
+2. In the **Microsoft Purview** portal, in the left-hand navigation pane, select **Data lifecycle management** t **compliance management**.

 3. In the **compliance management** window, in the list of tabs that appear across the top of the page, select **retention tags**.